 Regarding moms feeling inept at various subjects: The success of homeschooling doesn't hinge on the mother's educational background.
 We don't need to have a PhD to be successful as teachers!
 We don't need to be "specialists" either.

-I'd like to introduce you to my neighbor & close friend Pam who started homeschooling last year.
-Petite, spunky, smart -- A wonderful mom who loves her family & felt that God was calling her to homeschool.
+I'd like to introduce you to my neighbor and close friend Pam who started homeschooling last year.
+Petite, spunky, smart -- A wonderful mom who loves her family and felt that God was calling her to homeschool.
 Even though she's college educated, she had a few doubts about her teaching ability in math.
 Understandably so.
 She grew up in the 70's when the schools were experimenting with "open" classrooms - as in no walls!
-Obviously, this led to acoustic & learning challenges for the students.
+Obviously, this led to acoustic and learning challenges for the students.
 Classrooms were called "pods".
 As in pea pods.
 C'mon!
-It was noisy & the kids (or test subjects) couldn't concentrate.
+It was noisy and the kids (or test subjects) couldn't concentrate.
 Hmmm....

 Regarding the possibility of producing social misfits: It's proven that homeschoolers have good social skills.
 In many cases, I think their social skills are better than their non-homeschooling peers.

 The bottom line is: We are teachers.
 We're teaching our kids right now!
 I'm confident that you'll be an excellent teacher this year.
-Here's why: Who (besides God & your husband, of course) loves your child / children more than you?
+Here's why: Who (besides God and your husband, of course) loves your child/children more than you?
 The obvious answer is that we love our children the most, therefore we have their best interests in mind, making us the most suited for the job of teaching.

 Scripture shows the natural role that mothers have in teaching.
 Consider the following verse:

-Stay faithful, & with God's help keep being the best mom you can be!
+Stay faithful, and with God's help keep being the best mom you can be!